 Personal budgets and direct payments were introduced as a way of increasing independence and choice for individuals by giving them control over the way in which services that they receive are delivered.
-Direct payments have been available to young people and parents of children with SEN and disabilities for some years to pay for social care provision.
+Direct payments have been available to young people and parents of children with Special Educational Needs and disabilities (SEND) for some years to pay for social care provision.
 Rights to personal budgets and direct payments for health care provision have also been introduced.

-The new feature of the Children and Families Act 2014 was the introduction of personal budgets for the provision specified within the plan, (including the special educational provision (SEP)) and the possibility of direct payments for the special educational provision specified in the plan.
+The new feature of the Children and Families Act 2014 was the introduction of personal budgets for the provision specified within the plan, (including the special educational provision (SEP)) and the possibility of direct payments for the SEP specified in the plan.